View our

 VIEW TIMELINE

-The Monteleones then began another series of extensive renovations shortly after the conclusion of World War II, beginning with the creation of the Carousel Bar & Lounge in 1949.
+The Monteleones began another series of extensive renovations shortly after the conclusion of World War II, beginning with the creation of the Carousel Bar & Lounge in 1949.
 Built inside the hotel’s former Swan Room, the venue quickly became famous for its slowly rotating bar.
 Later editions saw its transformation to resemble an ostentatious merry-go-round.
-The family also oversaw the creation of many beautiful ballrooms, dining rooms, and cocktail lounges.
+The family oversaw the creation of many beautiful ballrooms, dining rooms, and cocktail lounges.
 The final round of construction work concluded in 1964, when the Monteleones developed even more luxurious guestrooms, as well as the magnificent Sky Terrace.
-Hotel Monteleone has achieved many significant accolades in recent years, joining Historic Hotels of America back in 2007.
-This fantastic destination has also earned the praise of the American Automobile Association, which has bestowed its coveted Four-Diamond award upon the hotel numerous times.
+Hotel Monteleone achieved many significant accolades in recent years, joining Historic Hotels of America in 2007.
+This fantastic destination has earned the praise of the American Automobile Association, which has bestowed its coveted Four-Diamond award upon the hotel numerous times.

 Throughout its history, Hotel Monteleone has been a popular haunt for many prominent southern authors and playwrights.
 The great William Faulkner honeymooned at the hotel with his wife, Estelle, in 1929.
-It was during this trip to the Hotel Monteleone that Faulkner penned his renowned novel, The Sound and the Fury.
-Other illustrious writers penned some of their most celebrated works while staying for long periods of time inside the hotel.
-Tennessee Williams wrote his renowned book The Rose Tattoo at the Hotel Monteleone, while Ernest Hemingway used various locations throughout building as the setting for his short story, “Night before the Battle.”
-Hotel Monteleone has constantly appeared in the workers of different writers since, including Erle Stanley Gardner’s Owls Don’t Blink and Eudora Welty’s A Curtain of Green.
+It was during this trip to the Hotel Monteleone that Faulkner penned his renowned novel, "The Sound and the Fury".
+Other illustrious writers penned some of their most celebrated works while staying for extended periods of time inside the hotel.
+Tennessee Williams authored his renowned book "The Rose Tattoo" at the Hotel Monteleone, while Ernest Hemingway used various locations throughout building as the setting for his short story, “Night before the Battle.”
+Hotel Monteleone has appeared in the works of different writers since, including Erle Stanley Gardner’s "Owls Don’t Blink" and Eudora Welty’s "A Curtain of Green".
 But some writers merely stopped by just to enjoy themselves.
-Truman Capote was a regular at the Carousel Bar, where he jokingly told its other patrons that he had been born inside the establishment.
+Truman Capote was a regular at the Carousel Bar, where he jokingly told its patrons that he had been born inside the establishment.
 As such, the Friends of the Library Association designated the hotel as one of its official literary landmarks in 1999.

 • About the Location +

 Hotel Monteleone is located in the heart of the Vieux Carré, otherwise known more popularly as the French Quarter.
 A National Historic Landmark, the French Quarter was first established in 1718 by French colonials under the direction of the Mississippi Company.
-These aspiring settlers were specifically led to the region by Jean-Baptiste Le Moyne de Bienville, who would go on to serve as the local colonial governor throughout much of the early 18th century.
-The French Crown intended for the nascent settlement to operate as an important regional port that controlled trade throughout the Mississippi Delta.
+These aspiring settlers were led to the region by Jean-Baptiste Le Moyne de Bienville, who would serve as the local colonial governor for much of the early 18th century.
+The French Crown intended for the new settlement to operate as an important regional port that controlled trade throughout the Mississippi Delta.
 After navigating the local coastline for several weeks, Bienville and his compatriots found a section of high ground above the Mississippi River that offered natural protection from flooding waters, as well as incursions against English and Spanish privateers.
 They named their new community “La Nouvelle-Orléans” in honor of the Duke of Orleans, a nephew of King Louis XIV.

-La Nouvelle-Orléans eventually evolved into New Orleans, the capital of the French colony of Louisiana.
+La Nouvelle-Orléans evolved into New Orleans, the capital of the French colony of Louisiana.
 France lost control over the city for a time during the late 18th century, when the French were forced to cede the colony to the Spanish following the Seven Years War.
 Yet, the Spanish gave New Orleans back to the French in 1800 at the height of the Napoleonic Wars.
 The town and the surrounding parishes were then part of the Louisiana Purchase, in which Emperor Napoléon Bonaparte sold 828,000 square miles of French-controlled territory in central North America to U.S. President Thomas Jefferson.
 The city subsequently became the capital for the new state of Louisiana in 1812, rapidly evolving into the most important port in the southern United States.
-This growth was offset temporarily with the outbreak of the War of 1812, with New Orleans itself becoming a battleground.
+This growth was offset temporarily with the War of 1812, with New Orleans becoming a battleground.
 It was the site of the famous Battle of New Orleans, where future president Andrew Jackson defeated the British in an incredibly lopsided victory.

 • About the Architecture +

-Hotel Monteleone itself displays a wonderful blend of Beaux-Arts-style architecture, which became widely popular in Gilded Age America.
+Hotel Monteleone displays Beaux-Arts-style architecture, which became widely popular in Gilded Age America.
 This beautiful architectural form originally began at an art school in Paris known as the École des Beaux-Arts during the 1830s.
 There was much resistance to the Neoclassism of the day among French artists, who yearned for the intellectual freedom to pursue less rigid design aesthetics.
 Four instructors in particular were responsible for establishing the movement: Joseph-Louis Duc, Félix Duban, Henri Labrouste, and Léon Vaudoyer.
 The training that these instructors created involved fusing architectural elements from several earlier styles, including Imperial Roman, Italian Renaissance, ad Baroque.
 As such, a typical building created with Beaux-Arts-inspired designs would feature a rusticated first story, followed by several more simplistic ones.
 A flat roof would then top the structure.
 Symmetry became the defining character, with every building’s layout featuring such elements like balustrades, pilasters, and cartouches.
 Sculptures and other carvings were commonplace throughout the design, too.
 Beaux-Arts only found a receptive audience in France and the United States though, as most other Western architects at the time gravitated toward British design principles.

 • Famous Historic Guests +